 Fixtures And Fittings

 All non-structural items agreed to be included in the purchase of a property.
-These items are found in a property and may or may not be attached to the property e.g. carpets, curtains, wall lights, fire places, kitchen fittings etc. In the sale a schedule will set out what is included and what is not.
+These items are found in a property and may or may not be attached to the property e.g. carpets, curtains, wall lights, fireplaces, kitchen fittings etc. In the sale, a schedule will set out what is included and what is not.

 Where a part of a ‘freehold’ property is built over part of another so that it does not touch the ground.

-Technical word used for the ownership of the land and/or property, meaning that it belongs to the owner without any limitation of time.
+The technical word used for the ownership of the land and/or property, meaning that it belongs to the owner without any limitation of time.

 Grant Of Probate/Representation

-An order of the Court that provides the executor the authority to administer a deceased person’s estate under a will.
+An order of the Court that provides the executor with the authority to administer a deceased person’s estate under a will.